 Yeast Spec Sheet

 Optimal temperature: This is the most important parameter for home brewers.
 Fermenting ales at lager temperatures (or vice versa) can result in miserable results.
 Also, the same yeast produces different quantities of esters, phenols, and higher alcohol at different temperatures.
 High-temperature brewing can produce fusel alcohols and bio-chemicals that can induce a hangover.

-- Flocculation: It measures the rate at which the yeast clumps together and settles to the bottom once all the fermentable sugar/ maltose is consumed.
+Flocculation measures the rate at which the yeast clumps together and settles to the bottom once all the fermentable sugar/ maltose is consumed.
 Most American style beers and IPA need high flocculation and fast sedimentation.
-However, some unfiltered German-style beers need a medium to low flocculation.
-In ciders and wines, inadequate flocculation yield bready or yeasty notes.
-Hence, choose the flocculation as per the recipe style.
+While Belgian White beers, wheat beers, and hazy fruit beers are best made with low flocculation yeasts.

 Yeasts are akin to the workers in our fermentation and will create off-flavors if not treated well.
 We have a chapter on handling off-flavors that specifically helps to diagnose signs of improper fermentation and yeast activity.
 I hope that it will help you rectify some of the issues and refine your craft.

 Buy Related Products

 Aerobic vs Anaerobic Yeast Fermentation